nenamalikah/college-wealth-wizard/progress journal/Progress_Report.md

 * [x] Decide which LLM to use and write the code
 * [ ] Read about RAG for Related Work in Report
 * [ ] Clean up scripts and add testing scripts for every module (retrieval, LLM, and embeddings)

+### Date: october 22 2024
+- Topics of discussion
+  - RAG retrieval metrics

+- Notes
+  - In addition to generating accuracy metrics for RAG retrievals, we also discussed providing wrong answers to the LLM and ensuring it generates answers from the vector stores and not itself

+- Action Items:

+* [x] Create validation datasets for IPEDs, BLS, and CIP_SOC crosswalk files
+* [ ] Generate accuracy metrics of RAG with validation datasets
+* [ ] Test that generated answers from LLM are from vector stores and not LLM itself
+* [ ] Read about RAG for Related Work in Report
+* [ ] Clean up scripts and add testing scripts for every module (retrieval, LLM, and embeddings)